 For this reason, these medications are often used in people with type 2 diabetes who also have heart or kidney problems.
 Because they increase glucose levels in the urine, the most common side effects include genital yeast infections.

-Sulfonylureas drugs have been in use since the 1950s and are used to stimulate beta cells in the pancreas to release more insulin.
+Sulfonylureas have been in use since the 1950s and they stimulate beta cells in the pancreas to release more insulin.
 There are three main sulfonylurea drugs used today, glimepiride (Amaryl), glipizide (Glucotrol and Glucotrol XL), and glyburide (Micronase, Glynase, and Diabeta).
-These drugs are generally taken one to two times a day, before meals.
+These drugs are generally taken one to two times a day before meals.

 All sulfonylurea drugs have similar effects on blood glucose levels, but they differ in side effects, how often they are taken, and interactions with other drugs.
 The most common side effects with sulfonylureas are low blood glucose and weight gain.

 Rosiglitazone (Avandia) and pioglitazone (Actos) are in a group of drugs called thiazolidinediones.
 These drugs help insulin work better in the muscle and fat and reduce glucose production in the liver.